ohira-s/YMF825pico/README.md

 ## Installations:
 - Prepare Raspberry Pi PICO or PICO W with micropython.
+- Copy all files in data folder into PICO / folder.
-- Copy all files in doc folder into PICO.
+- Copy all files in scores folder into PICO /scores/ folder.
 - Copy YMF825pico_synth_main.py into PICO as main.py.
 - Copy YMF825pico.py into PICO.
 - YMF825piBasic.py is a test program, so don't care this file.